hbcbh1999/subzero/js-bindings/README.md

 For more information on how to use it see [https://subzero.cloud](https://subzero.cloud).

-The compiled library is licensed under [LGPLv3 license](http://www.gnu.org/licenses/lgpl-3.0.html).

-The source code is licensed under [AGPLv3 license](http://www.gnu.org/licenses/agpl-3.0.html)
+The library licensed under [AGPLv3 license](http://www.gnu.org/licenses/agpl-3.0.html)

 # Usage